-Hulu’s extensive collection of streamable horror films is chock full of terrors for everyone, and the lineup is always growing and changing.
-From dread-filled home haunts to documentaries about creeper clowns for hire, there’s no shortage of chilling content to view.
-Which films are truly worthy of nail-biting, though?
+Looking for a dark corner of the world?
+Hulu’s horror-movie curation may come in handy.
+From supernatural intrusions to documentaries about creeper clowns for hire, there’s a sub-genre for everyone, and the library is always growing.
+But which films are truly worthy of your nail-biting?
 We’ve put together a guide to the best horror movies on Hulu right now.
 Pick a flick, dim the lights, and prepare for nightmares.

 More Hulu guides